flintlib/flint/doc/source/fmpz.rst

     give a uniform distribution over the set of primes with that many bits.

+    Random number generation is performed using the standard Flint random number generator, which is not suitable for cryptographic use.

     If ``proved`` is nonzero, then the integer returned is guaranteed to actually be prime.